Building SIP Raised Beds:

 There's some flexibility here.
 But here's what I do NOT recommend for a wicking base.
 Do not use gravel or sand.
 Gravel does not wick well.
 Sand is a little better at wicking, but not as good as vermiculite, peat moss or coir.
 Both sand and gravel are MUCH heavier.
 It's not worth it.
 Do not use wood or bark products as these will not wick well and they may cause air gaps as you try to stuff around the pipes.
 Also, although peat moss is good at wicking, it does have a limitation.
 If peat moss becomes bone dry it becomes hydrophobic and actually REPELS water.
 So I never use pure peat moss in the bottom section since it could create a failure point if it ever happens to dry out.

-There are other mulch options though.
+WHAT ARE OTHER MULCH OPTIONS?
+You could consider any type of organic mulching material.
 You might try applying a layer of straw.
 Then at the end of the grow season, simply pull off the straw and compost it.
 The same would apply to newspaper with grass clippings on top.
 Or instead, a thin layer of pine bark fines would work.
 In the Spring the old bark can be turned into the potting mix to refresh it before planting.